mzattera/predictive-powers/docs/index.md

   2. Hides a lot of the underlying API complexity.
 For example:

-     1. Automated handling of context sizes, with exact token calculations.
+     * Automated handling of context sizes, with exact token calculations.

+     * Automated handling of chat history, with customizable length.

-     2. Uniform interface to add tools (function calls) to models, regardless the mechanism they use (e.g. single or paralllel (tools) function calls for OpenAI models).
-This includes a modular approach to tools.
+     * Uniform interface to add tools (function calls) to models, regardless the mechanism they use (e.g. single or paralllel function calling for OpenAI models).
+     This includes a modular approach to adding tools to agents.

-     3. Multi-part chat messges that support using files, images or tool (function calls) through same API.
+     * Multi-part chat messges that support using files, images or tool (function calls) through same API.

   3. Still allow direct, low-level, access to underlying API from Java.